ev2900/OpenSearch_Neural_Search/README.md

 6. Create an index that uses the pipeline to convert the *question* field into embeddings using the pipeline

 The *question_vector* field in the index will be generated via. the pipeline we created in the previous step.
-The pipeline will use the BERT model to conver the *question* feild into embeddings ie. vector representations of the question text
+The pipeline will use the BERT model to convert the *question* field into embeddings ie. vector representations of the question text

 ```
 PUT /nlp_pqa